Forever Amber (film): Plot

 In 1644, during the English Civil War, a group of Roundheads pursue a Cavalier's carriage, which pauses to abandon a baby at a farmer's door.
 The Roundheads kill everyone aboard.
 The farmer and his wife adopt the infant, whose blanket is embroidered “Amber”.

 In 1660, the Restoration of the Monarchy begins.
 Sixteen-year-old Amber is a strong-willed beauty whose puritanical father has contracted her marriage to a farmer.
 Amber's dreams of an elegant life seem to come true with the arrival of a group of Cavaliers and the handsome Bruce Carlton: she is smitten.
 She begs Bruce to take her to London, but despite coaxing from his friend Almsbury, he refuses.
 Before the men leave for town, Bruce and Amber share a kiss.

 Bruce and Almsbury are denied an audience with King Charles II.
 Back at their London tavern, Amber is waiting.
 Amber and Bruce begin an affair.
 He pampers her with new gowns and takes her to the theater.
-At one performance, Bruce approaches Barbara Villiers, the king's mistress, asking her to persuade Charles to grant him ships for his privateer mission.
+At one performance, Bruce approaches Barbara Villiers, a former girlfriend who is now the king's mistress, asking her to persuade Charles to grant him ships for his privateer mission.
 Distraught at the thought of Bruce leaving, Amber stops Almsbury from warning Bruce that the king has arrived.

 Charles later summons Bruce to court.
 Not wanting his friend to face the king's wrath alone, Almsbury goes with him.
 However, Charles grants Bruce's requests (to get rid of him as a potential rival) and sends him to Bristol that very night.
 At the tavern, Amber is sleeping.
 The next morning, she wakes to find Almsbury packing to return to Almsbury Hall, his ancestral home.
 The king has restored his rights.
 Bruce's room is empty.
 Almsbury tells Amber to go home, but she refuses.
 She will rise in station and marry Bruce, no matter what.

 Almsbury gives her money, from Bruce, but she is soon tricked and lands in Newgate, the debtors' prison, where she discovers that she is carrying Bruce's child.
 Black Jack Mallet, a highwayman, falls in love with her and helps her escape.
 They go to Mother Redcap's tavern, where Amber gives birth to a son, little Bruce.